J&K govt inks 39 MoUs of nearly Rs 19,000 cr at realty summit | Science-Environment

 ''We have signed 39 MoUs today.
 We have received investments proposals of Rs 18,300 crore,'' he told reporters here.

-The industry body Naredco said in a statement that MOUs worth Rs 18,900 crore have been signed by many developers including Hiranandani group, Signature Global, NBCC and Raheja Developers.
+In a statement, industry body Naredco said that MOUs worth Rs 18,900 crore have been signed by many developers, including Hiranandani group, Signature Global, NBCC and Raheja Developers.

+Other real estate companies that signed MoUs include Samyak Group, Raunak Group, Goel Ganga, GHP Group and Shree Naman Group signed initial pacts for housing projects.
+Chalet Hotels signed a MoU for a hospitality project.

+Separately, the Industries and Commerce Department signed an MoU with Haldiram group for establishment of unit in J&K.

 The summit was organised by the J&K government, Union Ministry of Housing and Urban Affairs and realtors' body NAREDCO.